opatiny/octanis-internship-workbook/vacrob/electronics/electronics.md

 The robot required some functionalities that had already been developed, like the computer board.
 However, some boards had either to be modified (DC motor module) or completely designed (distance sensing module).

 ## DC motor module

 This is the board which allows the control of the wheels and brushes motors.
-It was an existing modules, based on which we created a new revision more adapted to the project.
+It was an existing module based on which we created a new revision more adapted to the project (rev2).

 [DC motor module documentation](../motorModule/motorModule.md)

 ## Distance sensing module

 The distance sensing module has been created specifically for this application.
-It has two distance sensor and a snap switch.
+It includes two distance sensors and a snap switch.

 [Distance sensing module documentation](../distanceModules/distanceModules.md)